xavierolivenza/CastleZork/README.md

 stats -> to see player stats

-flee -> when you have the treasure you can go to Tower 1 and flee to finish the game
+flee -> when you have the treasure you can go to Tower 1 and flee tofinish the game

 clear/c -> to clean the screen

 help/h -> to open the help menu

 quit/q -> to quit the game

+Commands for combat and trade:

+Wallet -> to see how many coins you have

+Attack + enemy name -> attack the enemy until he dies

+Special + hidden blade -> use an intant kill special attack

+use + venom gas grenade -> with gs mask equipped you can use it to instant kill all enemies in the room

+Buy + seller -> to see what the seller has

+Buy + item name + from + seller -> to buy something that seller has

+Sell + item name + into + seller -> to sell things to seller

+Command for testing: god

 ##Item names list